dfinity/agent-js/README.md

 #### E2E Tests

-There are two sets of e2e tests in this repository.
-They are located in `e2e/browser` and `e2e/node`.
-The browser tests are run in a headless browser, and the node tests are run in a node environment.
-The node tests are faster and require less setup, but the browser tests can simulate relevant environmental conditions.
+There is currently one set of e2e tests in this repository, located in the `e2e/node` directory.

 > **Important Note:** the e2e tests do not run from the TypeScript source code of projects and must be compiled.
 You should run `pnpm build` to compile the projects after your changes before running the tests.